How much does an LLC cost in Washington DC cost?

 The LLC Biennial Report must be filed in order to keep your LLC in good standing within the District.

-There are many different types of taxes that we as business owners must pay.
-Federal income tax, DC taxes, payroll tax (if we have employees), sales and use tax, and more.
+There are many different types of taxes that business owners must pay.
+Federal taxes (like federal income tax), DC taxes, franchise tax, payroll tax (if you have employees), sales tax, and more.

 How much you’ll pay in taxes can be determined by working with a qualified accountant in the District.